Codemon72/Spickzettel/HTML & CSS.md

 - color in general matches the color property (except Safari: there the default shadow color is transparent).

 It takes 2 - 6 values.
-1. but can be left out **inset** is set as first value, moves shadow inside of the box, displays above background color but the content
+(1. but can be left out **inset** is set as first value, moves shadow inside of the box, displays above background color but the content)
 **1. offset-x** - how far to push the shadow horizontally from the element - can also take negative values **2. offset-y** - how far to push the shadow vertically from the element, can also take negative values **3. blur-radius** (a radius from the most outer point of black it blurs in all directions)